FAQ's

 Calabria, Tarentum, silver Nomos c.
 275-235 BC, jockey riding left, crowning his horse, SY above, LIKI / NOS below, rev. TA - PAS Taras riding dolphin, left, holding trident in right hand, chlamys over his extended left arm, owl in right field, 6.51g.
 (Vlasto 836; SNG ANS 1165; Historia Numorum Italy 1025).
 Iridescent through deep old collection tone, well centred, extremely fine.

 Tarentum was founded by colonists from Sparta in the 8th century BC.
-In this series the dolphin-rider is variously described as Taras, after whom the city was named, who was shipwrecked but saved by a dolphin which his father, the god Poseidon, sent to rescue him; or Phalanthos, the leader of the Spartan colonists, who was also shipwrecked and rescued by a dolphin; or an unnamed oikist, the term given to the lead-colonist who had authority to choose which site to colonize and direct the colony's activities in its early stages.
-At this point in the series the individual appears to be named and therefore we suggest interpreting him as Taras.
+In this series the dolphin-rider is variously described as the son of the god Poseidon, Taras, after whom the city was named, who was shipwrecked and saved by a dolphin which his father had sent to rescue him; or Phalanthos, the leader of the Spartan colonists, who was also shipwrecked and rescued by a dolphin; or an unnamed oekist, the term given to the lead-colonist who had authority to choose which site to colonize and direct the colony's activities in its early stages.
 The horse-riders are depicted at different ages, some with armour suggesting they are warriors, and others with laurel wreaths suggesting they are the winners at important celebratory games.

 What makes a coin valuable?